KxSystems/docs/docs/wp/embedpy-lasso/index.md

 ## Conclusion

-In this whitepaper, we have shown how easily embedPy allows q to communicate with Python and its vast range of libraries and packages.
+In this white paper, we have shown how easily embedPy allows q to communicate with Python and its vast range of libraries and packages.
 We saw how machine-learning libraries can be coupled with q’s high-speed analytics to significantly enhance the application of solutions across